 Some students in conversation at a table

-Health is much more than the absence of illness, the treatment of symptoms or the avoidance of risks.
-While medicine asks what makes people ill, the central question of health promotion is: What keeps people healthy?
-Health promotion is therefore concerned with people's resources and their living conditions, which contribute to maintaining and strengthening health.
-Health is understood as the result of a complex interplay of very different factors that act at the levels of the individual, the social environment, living and working conditions and society.
+Whilst medicine asks what makes people ill, the central question of health promotion is: what keeps people healthy?
+Health promotion focuses on the resources people have and the living conditions that contribute to maintaining and improving health.
+Health is understood as the result of a complex interplay of very different factors that operate at the levels of the individual, the social environment, living and working conditions, and society.

-• learn specific methods for determining health needs,
+• specific methods for identifying health needs and requirements,

-• learn strategies for planning, implementing and evaluating measures,
+• strategies for planning, implementing and evaluating measures,

-• learn for and with practice & and much more!
+• for, with and by practitioners – and much more!

 At a glance